botblock/discord-botlist-best-practices/README.md

    - No broken links/buttons.
 4. have consistent uptime.
    - Minor downtime for maintenance or fixing issues is fine
-5. Have minimum bot requirements (such as but not limited to, no NSFW outside NSFW channels, respect ratelimites, etc.)
+5. Have minimum bot requirements (such as, no NSFW outside NSFW channels, respect ratelimites, don't respond to other bots, etc.)

 ---